 Everything belongs to God; therefore everything belongs to the children.
 They are God’s children, truly children of God, the children of God’s Spirit, who creates all things.

 We want to bring the little children very close to Jesus.
-In their nature lies just that which belongs to the Kingdom of God.
+In their nature lies just that which belongs to the kingdom of God.

-Our work with children rests on the faith that the living Christ wishes to arouse from within each person all that is good in the way of decisions and abilities.
-The less the powers of hatred hold sway over a man the more open his heart is to the Spirit of peace and unity.
+Our work with children rests on the faith that the living Christ wishes to stir from within each person all that is good in the way of decisions and abilities.
+The less the powers of hatred hold sway over a person the more open that person's heart is to the Spirit of peace and unity.
 So we concern ourselves in a special way with children, because they are not yet bound to the powers of evil to such an extent as grown-ups; for good powers lie latent in the child, waiting to be awakened.
 All brothers and sisters are ready to help the children, but in particular those who share the life of the children inside and outside the school.

 A Child is Trusting

 Children trustingly accept everything we give them, not to take possession of it but to become absorbed in it.
 Children do not feel any barriers between themselves and the great world around them.
 In the very act of receiving, they give themselves.
 Small children do not separate themselves from what they experience.
 They sense what is given to them as part of the great world in which they become absorbed.

 This is the childlike spirit: all children feel with perfect security that their father and mother will forgive them endlessly, no matter how many times they do something wrong.
 It would never occur to a child that the forgiving love of their father and mother might come to an end because they were naughty too many times.

 A Child is Outspoken